chpoit/utsushis-charm/README.md

    - Item Box -> Manage Equipment -> Set Decorations -> Equipment Box -> Remove all (Press '-' on controller)
    - Don't ask, this is way out of scope for something that takes you 30 seconds to do.
 1. Download the release bundle and follow the Requirements section  (Utsushis-Charm_**vx_x**.zip)
-   - You're free to delete `skill_corrections.csv` if you want.
-A new empty one will be recreated.
 2. Record clips similar to the following of you going through your charms.
 Try placing the UI in front of something that is very "flat" in color and doesn't have NPCs walking in front.
    - I can easily go through 2-3 pages of charms in 30 seconds.
    - Use a stopwatch on your phone if you have trouble timing the 30 seconds.
 I saved a clip every ~25 seconds.